XpiritBV/ContainerWorkshop-Docs/Lab11-Istio.md

 ```
 ### Sidecar proxy

 After a few seconds, the Pods will appear.
-However, they are not only running the green and blue containers!
+However, they are not only running the green and blue containers.
 Examine the Pods by running this command:

 ```
 kubectl get pod -n bluegreen